-The retail industry is constantly growing, In this digital world, the raising market competition and the ebbing of brand loyalty are the major challenged faced today.
+The retail industry is constantly growing; in this digital world, the rising market competition and the ebbing of brand loyalty are the major challenged faced today.
 Even though Global retail sales were approximately 23 trillion in 2017, there have been several major retail companies across the globe that have filed for bankruptcy in the same year.
 But there are also many retailers who have managed to survive and grow their business in spite of all of the challenges.
 Global retail sale is projected at around 30 trillion U.S. dollars by 2023.

 When we concentrate on the Indian retail industry, it accounts for 14 to 15 percent of the GDP and 15 Percentage of employment.
 With over 6000 plus shopping malls operating, India is the 12th largest retail luxury market in the world, benefiting both Indian and foreign markets.
 But still, the Indian retail industry is not developed to avail of the available opportunities.
 There are so many challenges faced by retail outlets.
 Here are the few major challenges in the retail outlets that we summarized from various start-up programs conducted around the country and our solutions for the same.